lsmsmx/MikuMikuSwitchPlugin/README.md

 - Increased Limit Of Spritesets to be loaded from 4096 to 32768
 - Subsurface Scattering restoration
 - FXAA and forced toon removed in customization menu.
-- No Module, COS limits
+- No Module, COS limit
+- Touch to mouse, touch to flicks for pv game
+- Keyboard mode
+- Opd generation, light_param save and load through debug
 - Aet effects limit increased from 83 to 256
 - Huge full implementation of str_array code injection to make modules to work properly without crashing the game, since simple patches wasn't enough.
 Custom hairs work too!
 - Increased limit of lyric entries from 150 to 1000 in pv_db